YazeedAlKhalaf/Minifi/README.md

 # Information

-There is also a Flutter app I made that utilizes the API, [check it out!](https://github.com/YazeedAlKhalaf/Minifi)
+This repo contains all things needed.
+It contains the server-side code and the client-side code 🎈

 ## Requirements

 - [x] Node
 - [x] NPM

-## The API
+## The [Server-Side]

 The API supports basic CRUD operations!

-## The Client
+## The [Client-Side]

-The Client uses VUE.JS which is a cool JS framework!
+The website uses VUE.JS which is a cool JS framework!
+The app uses Flutter which is the best cross-platform apps framework!

 # Wanna Contribute?